Understanding Indirect R&D Activities for R&D Tax Credits

 2. Indirect Supporting Activities

-Indirect R&D comprises specific maintenance, security, administration, and clerical duties explicitly designated for the R&D project.
-These duties may involve administrative management, finance, human resources, and payroll services for employees engaged in R&D efforts.
-Financial activities related to budgeting and financial oversight, as well as personnel tasks associated with the recruitment and management of R&D personnel, are notably recognised as qualifying indirect supporting activities.
+Specific maintenance, security, administration, and clerical duties can be included, so long as they relate to R&D. This may involve administrative management, finance, and human resources services for employees engaged in R&D efforts.
+Financial activities related to budgeting and financial oversight, as well as personnel tasks associated with the recruitment and management of R&D personnel, are qualifying indirect supporting activities.

 3. Ancillary Activities Essential to R&D

-Ancillary activities are critical for supporting the R&D process but do not directly address the project's core scientific or technological uncertainty.
-These activities include leasing and maintaining laboratories for R&D use, maintaining R&D equipment (such as specialised research tools and computers), and hiring and paying staff specifically for R&D-related tasks.
+Ancillary activities include leasing and maintaining laboratories for R&D use, maintaining R&D equipment (such as specialised research tools and computers), and hiring and paying staff specifically for R&D-related tasks.
 These activities are essential since, without well-maintained equipment, laboratories, or appropriately staffed teams, the core R&D work could not proceed effectively.

 4. Training for R&D Support